Ludwig van Beethoven: Deafness

-On the advice of his doctor, Beethoven moved to the small Austrian town of Heiligenstadt, just outside Vienna, from April to October 1802 in an attempt to come to terms with his condition.
-There he wrote the document now known as the Heiligenstadt Testament, a letter to his brothers which records his thoughts of suicide due to his growing deafness and records his resolution to continue living for and through his art.
+On his doctor's advice, Beethoven moved to the small Austrian town of Heiligenstadt, just outside Vienna, from April to October 1802 in an attempt to come to terms with his condition.
+There he wrote the document now known as the Heiligenstadt Testament, a letter to his brothers that records his thoughts of suicide due to his growing deafness and his resolution to continue living for and through his art.
 The letter was never sent and was discovered in his papers after his death.
 The letters to Wegeler and Amenda were not so despairing; in them Beethoven commented also on his ongoing professional and financial success at this period, and his determination, as he expressed it to Wegeler, to "seize Fate by the throat; it shall certainly not crush me completely".
-In 1806, Beethoven noted on one of his musical sketches: "Let your deafness no longer be a secret – even in art."
+In 1806, Beethoven noted on one of his musical sketches: "Let your deafness no longer be a secret—even in art."

-Beethoven's hearing loss did not prevent him from composing music, but it made playing at concerts—an important source of income at this phase of his life—increasingly difficult.
-(It also contributed substantially to his social withdrawal.)
-Czerny remarked however that Beethoven could still hear speech and music normally until 1812.
-Beethoven never became totally deaf; in his final years he was still able to distinguish low tones and sudden loud sounds.
+Although Beethoven's hearing loss did not prevent him from composing music, it made playing at concerts—an important source of income at this phase of his life—increasingly difficult.
+It also contributed substantially to his social withdrawal.
+Czerny remarked that Beethoven could still hear speech and music normally until 1812.
+Contrary to common belief, Beethoven never became totally deaf; in his final years, he was still able to distinguish low tones and sudden loud sounds.